singhaniket425/Mindfull-Expenses/README.md

-# Mindfull-Expenses
-Developed a web app promoting mindful spending by categorizing and tracking expenses. • Implemented data analysis and visualization features using
-Here’s a README.md template for your Mindful Expense project:

 # Mindful Expense

 Mindful Expense is a user-friendly web application designed to help individuals track, analyze, and manage their expenses efficiently.
 It allows users to categorize expenses, view detailed reports, and develop better financial habits.